mika1315/Kilobots_Mika/README.md

 ## About stats to find "good" d_optim

+- d_min / fop
+  - fop : Field of perception.
+It is the possible value that could be the distance

+ The higher this value is, the better they disperse, but it's always below 1.

  - d_min / d_max
   - d_min : the distance to the neighbor that is the closest
   - d_max : the distance to the neighbor that is the farest away

  This value should be close to 1 if they disperse well.
 However, it doesn't work with the ring arena.

-- d_min / fop
-  - fop : Field of perception.
-It is the possible value that could be the distance

- The higher this value is, the better they disperse, but it can't be 1.

 ***